-The internship is integral to the culminating experience for each MPH program and is typically the final of multiple points that measure mastery of program competencies.
+The internship is integral to the MPH program and is typically the final of multiple points that measure mastery of program competencies.
 To this end, students must demonstrate mastery of specified competencies through their internship proposal, journal submissions, annotated bibliography, work products, and final summary report.
 The student must spend